LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP1_notekeeping.md

 <a href="/images/EP0_notekeeping/step_3_note.png" class="image-expand">
     <img src="/images/EP0_notekeeping/step_3_note.png" alt="Description of your image">
 </a>
-Aftet that there is a couple things we need to do.
+After that there is a couple things we need to do.

 1. We first need to create a folder (top left) that will store our images.

-2. Then we will go to the settings on the bottom left (gear icon) change or theme to dark mode under a*ppearance*
+2. Then we will go to the settings on the bottom left (gear icon) change or theme to dark mode under *appearance*

 3. Then select the folder for our images that we just created under *files and links*.